Documentation

 Authentication

-Both REST and MCP authenticate the same way: a long-lived API key prefixed with libris_.
+REST authenticates with long-lived API keys prefixed with libris_.
 Issue and revoke keys at /settings/api-keys.
 The raw key is shown exactly once at creation — store it somewhere you can reach it.

 Send it on every request, in either header (the API accepts both):